-Obje ctives Cont rols C2 Vistas along streets are preserved or enhanced through sensitive development location and form.
-C3 Development on the low side of the street preserves district, iconic and harbour views from the street by: a) providing substantial breaks between buildings, front fences, car parking and other structures; and b) incorporating fences with transparent or open end panels at each side boundary to provide for views.
+B3.5 Built form and context > 3.5.
+Public and private views Objectives Controls b) views from other public open space areas, particularly from ridgelines to Sydney Harbour and the Sydney CBD skyline.
+C2 Vistas along streets are preserved or enhanced through sensitive development location and form.
+C3 Development on the low side of the street preserves district, iconic and harbour views from the street by: a) providing substal tial breaks between buildings, front fences, car parking and other tructures; and b) incorporating fences with transparent or open end panels at each side boundary to provide for views.
 C4 Roof forms on the low side of streets are designed to allow public views and add interest to the scenic outlook.
-Flat expansive roofs with vents, air conditioning units and similar structures are inappropriate.
-O3 To encourage view sharing as a means of ensuring equitable access to views from private property.
-C5 Development is sited and designed to enable a sharing of views with surrounding private properties, particularly from the habitable rooms (refer to Figures 17 and 18).
-C6 Development steps down the hillside on a sloping site.
-C 7 The design of the roof form provides for view sharing.
-C8 Roof terraces are uncovered to provide for view sharing.
-All elements on roof terraces are to comply with the maximum building height control.
+Flat expansive roofs with vents, air conditioning units, plant equipment (including lifts and lift overruns) and similar structures are inappropriate.
+O3 To encourage view sharing as ensuring equitable access to private property. · C6 Development steps down the hillside on a sloping site. private property.
+C7 The design of the roof form (including roof terraces, lifts, lift overruns, stairwells, access hatches, screens, and other like structures) provides for view sharing.